 How to get to Timanfaya National Park

-The easiest way to visit Timanfaya National Park is by car, and you can find rental cars and prices here.
+The easiest way to visit Timanfaya National Park is by renting a car in Lanzarote.
+You can check prices here.
 Getting to the park is simple since there is only one road leading there, the LZ-67.
 From here, take the exit to the Islet Hilario Visitor Center, which is the main entrance where you can see Lanzarote’s Fire Mountains.

 As soon as you take the exit, you’ll see the access point, which is where you can buy your ticket or present your Lanzarote tourist pass.

 If you’d rather not drive, you can always book a private transfer, which is super convenient.
 In addition, excursions to Timanfaya National Park depart from different locations in Lanzarote, so this is another option if you don’t want to drive.